christian-schlichtherle/neuron-di/README.md

-Neuron DI is an ultra-light dependency injection (DI) framework which emphasizes the beauty and power of lazy dependency resolution and caching.
+Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution and caching.
 It takes advantage of functional programming features available in Java SE 8 and Scala 2.11 in order to provide customized APIs for these target environments.